GPUHackSheffield/Documentation/bede/software/python.rst

 Using conda Python
 ------------------

-After connecting to Bessemer, start an interactive session with the ``srun --pty bash -i command``.
+After connecting to Bede, start an interactive session with the ``srun --pty bash`` command.

-Anaconda Python can be loaded with one of the following:
+Anaconda Python can be loaded with:

-    module load Anaconda3/2019.07
-    module load Anaconda3/5.3.0
+    module load Anaconda3/2020.02

 The ``root`` conda environment (the default) provides Python 3 and no extra modules, it is automatically updated, and not recommended for general use, just